A project from Aspen Historical Society and Aspen Public Radio, supported in part by Aspen Center for Environmental Studies.

 We’re asking you, our community, to help capture history in the making by contributing to “Quarantine Stories: Recording History,” a new community oral history project.

 In the style of the award-winning national program, StoryCorps, “Quarantine Stories” will feature stories and self-recorded interviews from individuals and families in the Roaring Fork Valley during these historic circumstances.

 You can participate by interviewing your family or telling us your “Stay at Home” story.
 What are you feeling and seeing?
 What motivates you?
 What scares you?
 What is the day like outside your window?

 Record and send in an audio clip to be preserved in perpetuity in the Aspen Historical Society Archive.
 The future may be uncertain, but together we can capture history happening in real time.

 There are two easy ways to submit your recording:

 1. Record it as voice memo on your phone and email it to email@example.com

 2. Call 970-812-3726 and leave your story as a voicemail

-Please include your name in your recording.
-Please speak clearly and loudly (for the best audio quality!)
+Please include your name in your recording and speak clearly and loudly for the best audio quality.